MORTGAGE RATES TODAY IN COLORADO

 The choice of loan term depends on your financial situation and preferences.
 Shorter loan terms generally come with lower interest rates but higher monthly payments, while longer loan terms offer lower monthly payments but higher total interest paid over the life of the loan.

-The initial interest rate on an ARM is usually lower than the prevailing fixed-rate mortgage rate, making it an attractive option for borrowers looking to save money upfront.
+The initial interest rate on an ARM is usually lower than the prevailing fixed-rate mortgage rate, making it an attractive option for borrowers looking to save money up front.

 However, it’s important to understand that the interest rate on an ARM can increase after the introductory period, potentially leading to higher monthly payments.

-FHA loans are backed by the Federal Housing Administration and are designed to make homeownership more accessible to borrowers with lower credit scores and limited down payment funds.
+FHA loans are backed by the Federal Housing Administration (FHA) and designed to make homeownership more accessible to borrowers with lower credit scores and limited down payment funds.
 And yet in SoFi’s 2024 survey, only 49% of homebuyers had heard of FHA loans.

 FHA loans require a minimum credit score of 580 for a 3.5% down payment and a minimum credit score of 500 for a 10% down payment.
 The maximum loan amount for FHA loans varies depending on the county and property type.